 PySerial is a Python library used for working with serial ports.
 RS232 is a standard for serial data transmission between computers and other devices.
 Raspberry Pi, a low-cost single-board computer, is commonly used for various applications, including communicating with serial devices such as GPS, modem, etc.

-You can add RS232 to the Raspberry Pi using the Serial Pi Plus or Serial Pi Zero expansion boards from AB Electronics UK.
+You can add RS232 to the Raspberry Pi using the Serial Pi Plus or Serial Pi Zero development boards from AB Electronics UK.

 For information on enabling the UART port on your Raspberry Pi, view our tutorial Serial Port setup in Raspberry Pi OS.